kuv2707/he-plus-plus/README.md

 ## Functions
 Support for functions with return values and arguments Arguments are passed by value
-All functions in a scope are hoisted to the top of the scope
+All functions in a scope are hoisted to the top of the scope.
+Recursion is supported.

 ```
 function add(a,b){